Arab states see a month of Yemen strikes, maybe longer, official says

 He said the Houthis were today a "quintessentially Yemeni tribal" movement, but with a few years of Iranian training would become a more formidable force, capable of ruling much of the country.

-It was widely recognized that Hadi lacked a significant power base, the official said.
+It was widely recognised that Hadi lacked a significant power base, the official said.

 But Arab states supported Hadi as he was Yemen's legitimate head of state and had a role as a temporary, transitional figure leading the U.N.-backed reform process, which was meant to shepherd Yemen to stability after decades of autocracy followed by political upheaval.